SPC Alexander Hussey

 Alex chose to build his home in Washington, to be close by to family who are right across the state border in Oregon, where he and Kim grew up.

-The home allows Alex to be a part of a community and gives him the foundation to pursue his goals and give back.
+The home enables Alex to be a part of a community and gives him the foundation to pursue his goals and give back.
 He is currently volunteering at a cat shelter and has plans to put a barn on his property and get a horse so he can continue his therapy between sessions.
-Kim now has more time to focus on her future in the new home and she is hoping to go back to school.
+Kim now has more time to focus on her future in the new home and is pursuing a degree to become a preschool teacher.
 Alex would also like to play basketball and eventually coach.

 Alex and Kim say a specially adapted home is truly the best gift they have ever received.
 “Building homes for Veterans and their families is a blessing,” Alex says.
 “It gives them a chance to be a family in a home that does not limit the Veteran to one room; it gives them privacy and a chance to be a family without the hospital.”